DO IT RIGHT AND YOU WILL OPEN A ZEIGARNIK LOOP

 1. Invent a great product demo to do in your booth, to pull in attendees, get them involved, and start valuable conversations.

 Again, keep in mind, that you do not have to have a new product for demo.
-However, you have to give the perception that it is 'new' that you have designed specifically for your audience visiting you at the show.
-Become more sophisticated and pre-segment your audience, so that you are knowledgeable about their level of expertise with your product.
+However, you have to give the perception that it is 'new'.
+You have designed specifically for your audience visiting you at the show.
+Become sophisticated and pre-segment your audience, so that you are knowledgeable about their level of expertise with your product.

 2. Give your audience something to tinker with your brand.
 They are worthwhile because, they get more people to enter your trade show exhibit and help you be remembered after the show, but, you can attract the wrong people if their appeal is too broad and beyond your target market.
 Make every tangible effort to tie your giveaway with your product demo.

 We call this the butterfly effects of marketing.
 The solid point about it, is, whether you have a small 10' x 10' trade show booth or an island exhibit, you can do it with ease and without hurdles.
 You simply have to stretch your imagination about the capabilities of your product, have it journey with your audience.
 Download your copy here.

 3. Set client and top prospect meetings in advance.

 (You have just accomplished doing 50% of your promotions), if at all possible, by offering them something of value such as a gift, access to decision makers, or exclusive information.
 When you do this, you are preventing your brand from the fatalities of being a sad story of digital amnesia.
 This tactics have always worked for us.